Alzubair98/group-project-front-end/README.md

 Press ENTER to create your local clone.
 After creating it, you can open the app through the open folder in Vscode or type   `cd group-project-front-end`    on the terminal

+### Prerequisites

+In order to run this project you need:
+- A modern web browser like Chrome, Safari, Firefox, etc.
+- JavaScript enabled.
+- Ruby on rails
+- Postgres